6Notice of Pre-AIA or AIA Status

 generating the user representation data using current user data prior to the removal (par 0044 Fig 10 control unit 121 generates the facial expression (state) of the user U's avatar based on the moving images acquired by the face cameras 113 and 117 of the facial expression (state) of the user U, and par 0056 generates the facial orientation of the user U's avatar based on information regarding the position and tilt of the HMD 110 [of user U’s HMD system during the period]; par 0088 Fig 10 avatar positions, hand locations, face orientations, and face expressions are updated (all corresponding to a three-dimensional (3D) appearance of the person during the period of time) prior to the removal); and

-generating the representation data without using current user data after the removal (par 0101 Fig 12 when user A non-wearing is determined, non-wearing information is sent to second user’s system which then sets the facial expression of user A’s avatar/user representation to a default expression, i.e. generating the representation data without using at least current user face expression data after the removal).
+generating the representation data without using current user data after the removal (par 0101 Fig 12 when user A removing/non-wearing is determined, non-wearing information is sent to second user’s system which then sets the facial expression of user A’s avatar/user representation to a default expression, i.e. generating the representation data without using at least current user face expression data after the removal).

-after the removal, the user representation data represents a neutral appearance of user (par 0020 Fig 14 when non-wearing information indicating that the first user is not wearing the first head-mounted device (first HMD) is received, the facial expression of the first avatar is changed to an expression pre-selected by the first user (hereinafter referred to as the selected expression) as a mode indicating that the first user is not wearing the first head-mounted device; par 0079 Fig 14 facial expressions may be selected from available stored expressions taught to include a smile, a sad expression, a neutral expression, an angry expression, a surprised expression, a troubled expression, etc.).
+the user representation data represents a neutral appearance of user (par 0020 Fig 14 when non-wearing information indicating that the first user is not wearing the first head-mounted device (first HMD) is received, the facial expression of the first avatar is changed to an expression pre-selected by the first user (hereinafter referred to as the selected expression) as a mode indicating that the first user is not wearing the first head-mounted device; par 0079 Fig 14 facial expressions may be selected from available stored expressions taught to include a smile, a sad expression, a neutral expression, an angry expression, a surprised expression, a troubled expression, etc.).

-after the removal, the user representation data represents a prior appearance of user (par 0101 Fig 14 after receiving the non-wearing information from the server 2, the control unit 121 of the user terminal 1B sets the facial expression of the avatar 4A placed in the virtual space 200B to the default set facial expression, i.e. the facial expression of the avatar 4A in the initial state before updating of the facial expression of the avatar 4A starts, which is a prior appearance of user).
+the user representation data represents a prior appearance of user (par 0101 Fig 14 after receiving the non-wearing information from the server 2, the control unit 121 of the user terminal 1B sets the facial expression of the avatar 4A placed in the virtual space 200B to the default set facial expression, i.e. the facial expression of the avatar 4A in the initial state before updating of the facial expression of the avatar 4A starts, which is a prior appearance of user).

-after the removal the user representation data represents a fixed appearance of the user corresponding to an appearance of the user prior to the period of time (par 0101 Fig 14 after receiving the non-wearing information from the server 2, the control unit 121 of the user terminal 1B sets the facial expression of the avatar 4A placed in the virtual space 200B to the default set facial expression, i.e. the facial expression of the avatar 4A in the initial state before updating of the facial expression of the avatar 4A starts, which is an appearance of the user prior to the period of time).
+the user representation data represents a fixed appearance of the user corresponding to an appearance of the user prior to the period of time (par 0101 Fig 14 after receiving the non-wearing information from the server 2, the control unit 121 of the user terminal 1B sets the facial expression of the avatar 4A placed in the virtual space 200B to the default set facial expression, i.e. the facial expression of the avatar 4A in the initial state before updating of the facial expression of the avatar 4A starts, which is an appearance of the user prior to the period of time).

-providing a visual treatment for the user representation indicating that the appearance of the user representation after the removal may not depict an actual current appearance of the user (par 0104 Fig 15 providing a visual treatment for the user representation comprising a caption showing information indicating that user A is not wearing the HMD 110 may be superimposed on the field of view image displayed on the HMD 110).
+providing a visual treatment for the user representation indicating that the appearance of the user representation may not depict an actual current appearance of the user (par 0104 Fig 15 providing a visual treatment for the user representation comprising a caption showing information indicating that user A is not wearing the HMD 110 may be superimposed on the field of view image displayed on the HMD 110).

 the view of the user representation is presented to another user during a live communication session (par 0107 Fig 14 the avatar 4A, now based on the user representation whose facial expression is now set to the default facial expression, and the speech bubble object 42A are visualized on the field of view image displayed on the HMD 110 of the user terminal 1B; par 0090 Fig 10 the view of the user representation is presented to another user during a voice chat (VR chat) between users (avatars) that is realized in the virtual space).

-Regarding Claim 14, Inomata teaches a head mounted device (HMD) (par 0032 Fig 1 HMD 110) comprising:
+Regarding Claim 14 (Currently Amended), Inomata teaches a head mounted device (HMD) (par 0032 Fig 1 HMD 110) comprising:

 a non-transitory computer-readable storage medium (par 0051 Fig 4 memory comprising e.g. a ROM);